HMUniversity/About/README.md

 Home University, also known as HM University or 家里蹲大学, is a virtual global comprehensive collegiate university.

-In order to achieve the following vision, we build the Home University:
+To achieve the following vision, we build the Home University:
 > **We want to reduce the involution of students and enhance their own abilities.**
 > **We want the definition of success to be less about quantifiable virtual products but more about the students themselves.**